hyprwm/hyprland-wiki/content/FAQ/_index.md

-It seems there is a Kernel bug making the system think there is an extra phantom monitor, that causes all sorts of issues, crashes and weird behaviors like disapearing workspaces or clients when adding or removing an external monitor.
+It seems there is a Kernel bug making the system think there is an extra phantom monitor, that causes all sorts of issues, crashes and weird behaviors like disappearing workspaces or clients when adding or removing an external monitor.

 First check the list of monitors detected by Hyprland by running: